Paspalum plicatulum Michx.

 The cultivars have a short-day flowering response, with floral initiation occurring at a day length of 13 hours, and flowers appearing in March in the southern hemisphere.
 Genotypes from Bolivia and Argentina flower from as early as January at similar latitudes.
 Flowering terminates with the onset of winter and does not resume until the following summer.

-P. plicatulum may not be as grazing-tolerant as other members of the Plicatula group such as P. atratum and P. nicorae , and decreases in a pasture under continuous grazing.
+P. plicatulum is not as grazing-tolerant as some other members of the Plicatula group such as P. atratum and P. lepton, and decreases in a pasture under continuous grazing.
 It responds to periodic 30 day rests, but care should be taken not to allow it to become rank and unpalatable.
 It is best grazed when it is leafy in spring and summer rather than saved for autumn grazing or haymaking.

 It survives burning.